Jacob-Gray/css.js/README.md

 # css.js
-A _in browser_ CSS processor, that makes all your dreams come true/
+An in browser CSS processor, that makes all your dreams come true :heart: